mozilla/miracle/docs/deploy.rst

 Status Checks
 =============

-Both roles will try to connect to Redis during app startup, and send an error report to Sentry if they fail.
+Both roles will try to connect to Redis and Postgres during app startup, and send an error report to Sentry if they fail.

 The worker role will also try to connect to the S3 bucket and send an error to Sentry if it fails.